tiipotto/trivial_log/README.md

 2. The appender, which writes the output of the format function to somewhere (stdout/file/...) if the level of the record matches the level of the appender.

-There is no "limit" on how many format functions or appenders for each format you can have.
+There is no limit for how many format functions or appenders you can use.

-Each log message always processes all formats and appenders where the log level matches, but each format may have multiple appenders for which the format fn only gets called once.
+Each log always processes all formats and appenders when the log level matches.
+When a format has multiple appenders, the format fn only gets called once.

 # Default Appender Implementations
 * `std::io::BufWriter<T> where T: Write + Send` - io errors are ignored